A Complete Finite Axiomatisation of the Equational Theory of Common Meadows: Standard polynomials as syntactic terms over common meadows

 Lastly, using Proposition~\ref{Qcomplete}, $E_{\mathsf{wcr},\bot}\vdash p = P$ and $E_{\mathsf{wcr},\bot}\vdash q = Q$ from which one finds that $E_{\mathsf{wcr},\bot}\vdash p = r_1^{a_1} \cdot \ldots \cdot r_m^{a_m}$ and $E_{\mathsf{wcr},\bot}\vdash q = r_1^{b_1} \cdot \ldots \cdot r_m^{b_m}$ thereby completing the proof.

 \end{proof}

 The quasi-polynomial sumterm introduces extra variables via a linear monomial.
-In \cite{BergstraT2022b} introduced extra variables using a linear sum $0 \cdot (x_1 + \ldots + x_1)$, which takes the same values.
+In \cite{BergstraT2022b} extra variables are introduced using a linear sum $0 \cdot (x_1 + \ldots + x_1)$, which takes the same values.
 From \cite{BergstraT2022b} we take the following information concerning sumterms:

 \begin{proposition} Let $t$ be a $\Sigma_{r, \bot}$-term, then either

 (i) $E_{\mathsf{wcr},\bot} \vdash t = \bot$; or

 (ii) there is a quasi-polynomial sumterm $p$ such that $E_{\mathsf{wcr},\bot} \vdash t = p$.